 Patrick L. Iversen, Ph.D. has served as Senior Vice President of Research and Development and a director of AVI since 1997.
+Dr. Iversen will leave the board effective May 18, 2005.
 From 1987 through 1997, Dr. Iversen was on staff at the University of Nebraska Medical Center, most recently as a Professor in the College of Medicine.
-Dr. Iversen, who has published extensively on antisense research and development, additionally served as a consultant to various pharmaceutical and biotechnology companies, including GLAXO Inc., Innovir Pharmaceuticals, Lynx Therapeutics, and Isis Pharmaceuticals, as well as to AVI, and he is a former member of the Leukemia Society of America Board of Directors.
-Dr. Iversen holds a B.S. in Biology from Westminster College and a Ph.D. in Biochemical Pharmacology and Toxicology from the University of Utah, followed by post-doctoral work at the Eppley Institute for Research in Cancer and Allied Diseases.
-Current services activities include being a member of the ALTX-1 study section of the National Institutes of Health and Scientific Advisory Board for the Linus Pauling Institute.
+Dr. Iversen, who has published extensively on antisense research and development, additionally served as a consultant to various pharmaceutical and biotechnology companies, including GLAXO Inc., Innovir Pharmaceuticals, Lynx Therapeutics, and Isis Pharmaceuticals, as well as to AVI.
+He is a former member of the Leukemia Society of America Board of Directors.
+Dr. Iversen holds

-Peter D. O'Hanley, M.D., Ph.D. has served as Senior Vice President of Clinical Development and Regulatory Affairs since March, 2004.
+Peter D. O'Hanley, Ph.D., M.D. has served as Senior Vice President of Clinical Development and Regulatory Affairs since March 2004.
 From 2002 to 2003 he served as the Vice President Clinical Development for Maxygen, Inc., and was the Chief Scientific Officer for Preventis, Inc. from 2000 to 2003.
 Prior to that, Dr. O'Hanley was with Quintiles, Inc. from 1998 to 2000, most recently as the Vice President and Chief Scientific Officer of the Anti-Infective Therapeutic & Immunology Therapeutic Groups.
-Prior to that, he was with Shaman Pharmaceuticals as a Visiting Clinical Scientist from 1996 to 1997 while on sabbatical from Stanford University School of Medicine, where he served from 1985 through 1998, most recently an Associate Professor.
-Dr. O'Hanley holds a B.A. in Zoology from Pomona College, a Ph.D. in Anatomy and an M.D. from Medical University of South Carolina.
-Dr. O'Hanley also holds an M.P.H. in Epidemiology from University of California, Berkeley.
+Prior to that, he was with Shaman Pharmaceuticals as a Visiting Clinical Scientist from 1996 to 1997 while on sabbatical from the Stanford University School of Medicine, where he served from 1985 through 1998, most recently an Associate Professor.
+Dr. O'Hanley holds a B.A. in Zoology from Pomona College, a Ph.D. in Anatomy and an M.D. from the Medical University of South Carolina.
+Dr. O'Hanley also holds an M.P.H. in Epidemiology from the University of California, Berkeley.

 Alan P. Timmins has served as President of AVI since May 2000, Chief Operating Officer of AVI since October 1996, and as a director of AVI since 1997.
 From 1992 to May 2000, he was Executive Vice President and Chief Financial Officer of AVI.
 Mr. Timmins received a B.B.A. in Accounting and Management from the University of Portland and an M.B.A. from Stanford University.
-He is a Certified Public Accountant.
+He is a Certified Public Accountant (inactive).